 After many years of guiding anglers on NH waters in all forms of fishing, I now limit my guide service to fly fishing.
 I have dispensed with the ice gear, the heavy tackle, spinning gear and downriggers, now focusing exclusively on fly fishing rivers & streams, lakes & ponds.

-I service Central and Northern NH and am most familiar with the Pemigewasset River in Bristol, then south to Franklin to the confluence with the Winnipesaukee River where it becomes the Merrimack River - then south to Sewalls Falls in Concord.
+For river wade trips I service Central and Northern NH and am most familiar with the Pemigewasset River in Bristol, then south to Franklin to the confluence with the Winnipesaukee River where it becomes the Merrimack River - then south to Sewalls Falls in Concord.
 Southward again on the Merrimack in Manchester near the airport.
 In North/Central NH, the Ammonoosuc River in Bretton Woods.
 Of course for trolling I have thorough knowledge of the Big Lakes in the NH Lakes Region.
-In Pittsburg I troll on Lake Francis and 1st Connecticut Lake (half & half trips only in Pittsburg - see rates).
-In North/Central NH, the Ammonoosuc River in Bretton Woods.

-Many fly anglers prefer using their own rod, but if you need a rod I have plenty of various sizes and weights to choose from that I can loan you for the day.
+Many fly anglers prefer using their own rod, but if you need to borrow one I have plenty of various sizes and weights to choose from that I can loan you for the day.
 I always use and lend Winston Fly Rods!
 Otherwise, I can supply all the other gear you might need except waders.
 In summer we wet wade so waders aren't needed, but I can loan you wading shoes.
-I tie most of my own flies and will provide all you need free of charge.
+I tie most of my own flies and will provide you with all you'll need free of charge.